Ticket types for Endpoint Detection and Response (EDR)

 Remote Access Tool Attack

-Coro EDR detected a remote access tool on one or more devices.
-Attackers typically use remote access tools in covert installations and activations to gain unauthorized network access or expose private services.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects remote access tools on devices.
+Attackers often install and activate these tools covertly to gain unauthorized network access or expose private services.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |